lupyuen/lupyuen.github.io/src/plic.md

 # Spurious UART Interrupts

-_After fixing the PLIC Interrupts on Star64..._
+_After fixing the PLIC Code for Star64..._

 _Are UART Interrupts OK?_